AmevinLS/ds-article-rag/docs/report.md

 The task lies in retrieving relevant articles excerpts from the **1300+ Towards DataScience Medium Articles Dataset** dataset ([link](https://www.kaggle.com/datasets/meruvulikith/1300-towards-datascience-medium-articles-dataset)).

-Because pure article segment retrieval is quite a strange task for this dataset.
-This is due TDS articles necessarily being text written with a single idea thread from start to finish.
-This is why the "generation" part of RAG comes into play - LLM summarization of the retrieved documents can distill the core information.
-This is why this LLM summarization was added as an optional feature.
+Initially, the task of isolating article segments didn't seem to offer significant value to me, because TDS articles are most often written with a single idea thread from start to finish.
+However, it still proved to be a quite useful exercise.
+Additionally, to mitigate this issue, I decided to improve the functionality by adding an optional feature of text summarization using an LLM model (even though not explicitly stated in the task description).
+The hope is that the LLM distills is able to separate the core info of the paragraph from the article throughline.

+The decision to use 'paragraph' as the granular unit is driven by my observation that it typically encapsulates a singular, cohesive idea in most of the TDS articles.

-# 2. System design
+## 2. System design

 ### Overview
 ![Sequence Diagram](./diagram.png)

+### Parameters available to the user
+- `retrieve_k` - number of articles to retrieve from the vector store
+- `sim_score_threshold` - minimum cosine similarity, below which articles won't be displayed
+- `stdMultiplier` - the preprocessing parameter described in point 3 of [Chunking strategy](#-chunking-strategy).
+Changing this parameter will require preprocessing the data and building FAISS index again.

 ### Chunking strategy
 1. Each article is divided into paragraphs (split by `"\n\n"`).